rhappdev/api-first-workshop/docs/exercise-2.md

 ![Collection Explorer](/docs//images/exercise-2/postman-imported-coll.png)

-You should find 5 items, describing them ake of each http to that assocted endpoint, anging from get an item to delete and item.
+You should find 5 endpoints, ranging from `GET` an item to `DELETE` and item.
 Lets explore one of these items in more detail.

 Select the item with label `List All Items`.
-This is a GET HTTP Operation that will return all valid Todo items in a array.
+This is a `GET HTTP` Operation that will return all valid `Todo` items in a array.

 To the right hand corner, we can see examples of our response.
-Click `Examples` and select an item from the list to reveal example responses.
+Click `Examples(2)` and select an item from the list to reveal example responses.

 ![Example Response](/docs//images/exercise-2/postman-response-example.png)

 ## Step 4 - Setting up our Mock Server

 We will to setup a server to run our tests.
 Luckily, Postman offer us a [mock server](https://learning.getpostman.com/docs/postman/mock_servers/setting_up_mock/) out of the box.
 This provides the ability to run the tests and validate the api schema.
+Another advantage is that we can run a mock server and allow the developers to retrieve mocked responses until the backend is implemented.

-Let's setup a mock server for our Todo collection in Postman.
+Let's setup a mock server for our `Todo` collection in Postman.

 1. Select the parent row of the ToDo List collection from the collection explorer to the left of the window.
    ![Mock Server - 1](/docs//images/exercise-2/mock-server-1.png)